 So you’ve decided to take charge of your health, but there are some key things people living with diabetes need to consider when undertaking a new exercise regimen:

-- Before commencing any new exercises or workouts, check with your GP to make sure you’re safe to do so.
+- If you are experiencing any health issues before commencing any new exercises or workouts, check with your GP to make sure you’re safe to do so.

-- For those on insulin or medication, you may need to monitor your blood glucose levels more closely and also take a hypo kit with you.
+- For those on insulin or medication, you may need to monitor your blood glucose levels more regularly and take a hypo kit with you.